 Proposals should be submitted by October 30, 2017 to LibertyCon2018@gmail.com or postal mailed to Liberty Con Proposal/URHPCR, 194 Livingston Avenue, Albany, New York 12210

 To download a copy of the Call for Proposals, click HERE

 Questions?
 Email Mary Liz Stewart at email@example.com or call 518-432-4432.

 UNDERGROUND RAILROAD HISTORY PROJECT OF THE CAPITAL REGION, INC. researches and preserves the local and national history of the anti-slavery and Underground Railroad movements, their international connections, and their legacies to later struggles, engaging in public education and dialogue about these movements and their relevance to modern society.

 Learn the Past, Be the Present, Create the Future ®

 Artists help us make sense of our world, and they broaden our experience and understanding.
 The arts enable us to imagine the unimaginable, and to connect us to the past, the present, and the future, sometimes simultaneously.
 Biographer and journalist Walter Isaacson says that science can give us empirical facts and try to tie them together with theories, but it’s the humanists and the artists who turn them into narratives with moral, emotional and spiritual meanings.
 He’s right, of course.
 Art gives meaning to the data science provides.
 (Barbara Ernst Pray, 2014)

-The Art Exhibition at the 16th annual UGRR Public History Convention celebrates the importance of art in our lives and its value in understanding our past in its relationship with the present as if informs the future.
-If you are interested, or if someone you know might be interested in submitting pieces for the Art Exhibition to be held on March 24-25, please see full details below.
-Submissions are due by February 11, 2017.
+The Art Exhibition at the 17th annual UGRR Public History Convention celebrates the importance of art in our lives and its value in understanding our past in its relationship with the present as if informs the future.
+If you are interested, or if someone you know might be interested in submitting pieces for the Art Exhibition to be held March through April 2018, please see full details below.
+Submissions are due by February 5, 2018.